All Episodes

 We were supposed to be Americanized.

-She uh she Americanized herself immediately.
+She Americanized herself immediately.

-And so my gratitude is that I have a constitution that we can fall back on, and I hope the liberals, and this is my argument against every liberal who comes against me, is Our Constitution provides for nothing else except a strong national defense and to hell with the social programs.
+And I hope the Liberals, and this is my argument against every liberal who comes against me, is our Constitution provides for nothing else except a strong national defense and to hell with the social programs.

 I'm really, you know what?

-If we don't protect our borders, we don't have civil rights, we don't have abortion rights, we don't have women, we don't have any kind of rights.
+If we don't protect our borders, we don't have civil rights.

 Look at any wrestling match in any high school or basketball.

-honor comes with the winning.
+The honor comes with the winning.

-It is true that as immigrants come in waves, they come legally, they come to be Americans, they come to escape the quote, old country, as my grandfather put it, uh to they come to to to have the opportunity to enjoy the opportunity.
+It is true that as immigrants come in waves, they come legally, they come to be Americans, they come to escape the quote old country, as my grandfather put it, they come to have the opportunity, to enjoy the opportunity, not the guarantee, not the streets paved with gold.

-I think uh I think I'm the first college graduate in my family on both sides forever.
+I think I'm the first college graduate in my family on both sides forever.

 And I don't ever want to forget that.